-Thus, one of our mobile agents is simply a Tcl, Java, or Scheme program that runs in modified interpreters and uses the agent commands to roam through a network and interact with other agents.
+In our system, a mobile agent is simply a Tcl, Java, or Scheme program that runs in modified interpreters and uses the agent commands to roam through a network and interact with other agents.
 The program can decide to move to a new machine at any time.
-It issues the agent\jump command, which suspends script execution, captures and packages the internal state of the script, and sends this state image to an agent server on the destination machine (a special server runs on every machine to which mobile agents can be sent).
+It issues the agent_jump command, which suspends script execution, captures and packages the internal state of the script, and sends this state image to an agent server on the destination machine (a special server runs on every machine to which mobile agents can be sent).
 The server restores the state image and the Tcl script continues execution on the new machine from the exact point at which it left off.